dashbitco/broadway/guides/examples/Apache Kafka.md

 using Kafka's [Consumer API](https://kafka.apache.org/documentation.html#consumerapi).

-Each GenStage producer initialized by BroadwayKafka will be available as a consumer, all registered using the same self-labed **consumer group**.
+Each GenStage producer initialized by BroadwayKafka will be available as a consumer, all registered using the same self-labeled **consumer group**.
 Each record published to a topic/partition will be delivered to one consumer instance within each consumer group.

 Bear in mind that a topic/partition can be assigned to any consumer instance that has